-Value Added represents the difference between Output and the cost of Intermediate Expenditures throughout a defined economy during a specified period of time.
+Value Added represents the difference between Output and the cost of Intermediate Inputs throughout a defined economy during a specified period of time.
 It equals gross Output (sales or receipts and other operating income, plus inventory change) minus intermediate inputs (consumption of goods and services purchased from other industries or imported).
 Value Added is equivalent to the Industry’s contribution to GDP.

 Value Added is a large portion of Output, as it encompasses Labor Income (LI), Proprietor Income (PI), Employee Compensation (EC), Other Property Income (OPI), and Taxes on Production and Imports (TOPI).